yash-jivani/Learn-React-CS/README.md

-# Call GET Method API
+# POST Method in REST API

-What is API
+why we use post method

-Call Api
+make a form

-Get API data in State
+submit data to api

-Make List from API
+test results

 ## Fake Json Server